Convert ODT to SXW

 StarOffice/OpenOffice.org Writer

-Legacy document format used by StarOffice and OpenOffice.org 1.x (before 2005).
-Predecessor to the modern ODT format.
-XML-based structure stored in ZIP archive.
-Used before the standardization of OpenDocument Format.
+Legacy document format used by StarOffice 6-8 and OpenOffice.org 1.x before 2005.
+Predecessor to the modern ODT format, developed by Sun Microsystems.
+XML-based structure stored in a ZIP archive.
+Used before the standardization of the OpenDocument Format by OASIS.

 Legacy Format StarOffice/OOo 1.x